jeffreykegler/old_kollos/notes/misc/strand.md

     We proceed as described in the section titled "Producing the ASF".

-## The structure of an ASF
+## The structure of an Bocage

-Marpa::R2 has two ASF formats.
+Marpa::R2 has two format for abstract syntax forests.
 The one
 [externally documented](https://metacpan.org/pod/distribution/Marpa-R2/pod/ASF.pod)
-as its ASF interface
-is for advanced uses,
-and is an upper layer to the undocumented
+as its `Marpa::R2::ASF` interface is for advanced uses, and is an upper layer to the undocumented
 "bocage" interface.
 The bocage interface (which is essentially the same as Elizabeth Scott's SPFF format) is the one which will be described here.
-An Marpa::R2 ASF can be built from the bocage, when and if desired.
+An forest for the `Marpa::R2::ASF` interface can be built from the bocage, when and if desired.

 A bocage consists of nodes.